Missouri Sports Betting: When and How to Bet Legally

 How do you place a sports bet in Missouri?

 Sports betting isn't currently available in Missouri.
-If it becomes legal, you’ll be able to place bets at licensed venues or via authorized online platforms.
+When it does launch in mid-2025, you’ll be able to place bets at licensed venues or via authorized online platforms.

 Are sports betting apps legal in Missouri?